-Fionn Mac Cumhal is an Irish Legend in Ireland’s Folklore.
-There are many folklore stories based on Mac Cumhal including how the famous Giants Causeway was created.
+Fionn mac Cumhaill is an Irish Legend in Ireland’s Folklore with many stories about Mac Cumhal and how the famous Giants Causeway was created.

-Fionn mac Cumhal’s mother, Murine, gave birth to Fionn after his father was killed in battle.
+Fionn mac Cumhaill’s mother, Murine, gave birth to Fionn after his father was killed in battle.

 Murine felt that she could not protect the young Fionn so she gave him to Bodhmall, a female druid and a woman warrior called Laith to raise and teach Fionn the ways of the warrior and the magical arts.